1) Start your day with porridge

 – Contribute to the normal function of bones

-To keep everything working as it should, we need a diversity of vitamins, minerals, proteins, fats and micronutrients to interact at a cellular level.
+Or simply, Joint essential assure Joint Health.
+To keep everything working as it should, we need a diversity of vitamins, minerals, proteins, fats and micronutrients.
 This is the reason why Joint Essentials brings together lots of carefully chosen ingredients, which work separately and together, to support osteo-health in a fuller, more effective way.
 These include:

 - Vitamin D3